cs3733-d25/assignment5/README.md

 Note: you may use either CORS or a proxy server setting while you are developing the code and running two servers (Vite, and Express).
 ```

-Create a new `package.json` file:
-Webstorm -> New -> package.json.
-Edit the file by changing `index.js` to `server.ts`.
-Create a `server.ts` file for your server code.

 Change the styling for the form by selecting a font and new background and text colors.
 You may use plain CSS or a style framework like Shadcn, Tailwind, MaterialUI, Mantine, etc.

-Data will be stored in the Express server in an array of objects (computer memory) instead of being persistent and stored in database.
-Use React to create a form based on one of your hobbies from Assignment 2.
-The form must contain at least 5 different fields.
+Data will be stored in the Express server in an array of objects (computer memory) instead of
+being persistent and stored in database.
+Use React (create this in the client folder) to create
+a form based on one of your hobbies from Assignment 2.
+The form must contain at least 5 different
+fields.
 1. The form contains two buttons, a Submit button and a Display Logs button
 2. When the Submit button is selected,
     1. the form submits the data to the server using a POST fetch() using the /submit endpoint